 • Offers.
 Daily regulation offer prices are submitted for each unit by the unit owner.
 Owners are required to submit a cost offer along with cost parameters to verify the offer, and may optionally submit a price offer.
 Offers include both a capability offer and a performance offer.
 Owners must specify which signal type the unit will be following, RegA or RegD.
-In 2014, there were 296 resources following the RegA signal and 52 resources following the RegD signal.
+129 In the first three months of 2015, there were 231 resources following the RegA signal and 42 resources following the RegD signal.